iolave/nombrerutyfirma-dumper/README.md

 ## Disclaimer
 NRYF Dumper is not affiliated by any means to the following information sources and it's creators: "elrutificador.com".
 The purpose of the code within this repository is only to query the already mentioned information sources without the need of a browser.

-The author have no responsibility at all by the derived from the usage of this respository's code.
+The author have no responsibility at all by the derived usage of this respository's code.

 ## Install
 ### Via npm